Skip to content

 AI Agent Skills

-Both packages ship with structured skill files for AI coding agents (Claude Code, Cursor, Windsurf, Codex, etc.).
+Wooks provides a unified skill for AI coding agents (Claude Code, Cursor, Windsurf, Codex, etc.) that covers all packages with progressive-disclosure reference docs.

 bash